Ayurvedic Pain Relief for Winter Muscles – Buy | Amiy Naturals

 Are there Ayurvedic solutions for winter pain after workouts?

-Heat therapy, turmeric-ginger foods, adequate sleep, and recovery-focused blends can help reduce delayed muscle soreness.
+Heat therapy, turmeric-ginger foods, adequate sleep, and recovery-focused blends can help.

 Should I use heat or cold?

 Heat is generally better for winter stiffness.
-Cold is reserved for fresh swelling or acute injuries.
+Cold is reserved for fresh swelling.

 How does digestion affect muscle pain?